basiljung/basiljung.github.io/README.md

 ### API

-The API has a limit of 10 requests per minute and 100 requests per day Because of that the app stores, standings in local storage.
+The API has a limit of 10 requests per minute and 100 requests per day,because of that the app stores, standings in local storage.
 If you want to be sure to have the newest data, reload the page.

 ## Contact